industrial-edge/vision-connector-sdk-and-plugin-examples/docs/creating_and_using_a_custom_camera_connector.md

             - `Place 3rd party libs here.txt`
         - `src/`
             - `NumbersWithFileLoggerApi.cpp`
-            - `NumbersWithFileLoggerApi.h` - Contains the exposed functions used by VCA
+            - `NumbersWithFileLoggerApi.h` - Contains the exposed functions used by Vision Connector
             - `NumbersWithFileLoggerCamera.cpp` - Contains the main logic for the camera
             - `NumbersWithFileLoggerCamera.h`
             - `NumbersWithFileLoggerConnector.cpp` - Contains the main logic for camera discovery and camera creation
             - `NumbersWithFileLoggerConnector.h`
-            - `NumbersWithFileLoggerPluginLogger.h` - Contains this camera connectors specific logging macros and the logger instance
+            - `NumbersWithFileLoggerPluginLogger.h` - Contains this camera connector's specific logging macros and the logger instance
     - `tests/`
         - `CMakeLists.txt` - CMakeLists.txt file with the test configuration
         - `testMain.cpp` - Entry point for the gtest based tests